Hamilton's E-Wave Analysis

 See also Keynes in a previous blog.
 This fellow believed that the best rate for interest rates would be zero, which thought process seems to have been adopted entirely by Bernanke.
 Others, more correctly, believe that capital is just another economic input that has its own price, essentially where the pain of delaying gratification equals the joy of immediate consumption.
 No one knows where that equilibrium is at any point in time but history would suggest that it is above 2% in real terms, so about 4.5% Given that taxes take a big bite out of the return perhaps the equilibrium level should be a few percentage points higher, somewhere between 6/7% seems reasonable.

-The notion that the Fed. actually controls interest rates has taken hold over the past few years despite evidence to the contrary.
+The notion that actually controls interest rates has taken hold over the past few years despite evidence to the contrary.
 Remember the “conundrum” that we had a few years ago and now again, in the midst of operation twist long rates are actually going up not down.
 In truth it probable was only possible to have such low rates thanks to first Japan and later China, both of which had sound economic reasons to “sacrifice” return for exchange rate and trade advantage.
 So, for the sake of argument, assuming that the Fed cannot control interest rates, when might they start going up?

 Charts are hard to come by but here is one of the US Fed.
 Funds rate, basically call money: